-The region's topography is gently rolling with a slight overall gradient to the southeast.
+The region's topography is gently rolling with a slight overall negative gradient to the southeast.
 Under the shallow topsoil, the soils are glacial till with a depth of approximately 19.8 meters (65 feet).
 This material is underlain by predominantly limestone bedrock.
 In the central campus area, the depth to first groundwater is approximately 3.0 meters (10 feet).
-At the Applied Science Complex site depth to groundwater averages approximately 5.5 meters (18 feet).
-Surface run-off from both areas flows into Squaw lowa State University operates Ames Laboratory for the United States government under Contract Number DE-AC02-07CH11358 with the U.S. DOE.
-The DOE Office of Science, through the Ames Site Office, administers the contract.
-Ames Laboratory is a member of the Institute for Physical Research and Technology (IPRT), a network of scientific research centers at ISU.
-In 2009, the Laboratory employed a total of 829 people.
-435 full and part time employees and 394 associate (non-payroll) employees.
-See Organizational Chart, Figure 2.2-1.

-Creek, a tributary of the South Skunk River.
+Surface run-off flows into Squaw Creek, a tributary of the South Skunk River.
 The streams have a combined average daily flow of approximately 644 million liters (170 million gallons).